2003 Kansas City Chiefs season: Game summaries

+AFC Divisional Playoffs: vs. (3) Indianapolis Colts

 This offensive shootout became the second game without a punt in NFL playoff history, and first since the Buffalo Bills played the San Francisco 49ers in 1992.
 Colts quarterback Peyton Manning threw for 304 yards and three touchdowns, while Edgerrin James ran for a career postseason high 125 yards and two scores.
 On the Kansas City side, Dante Hall caught a touchdown and returned a kickoff for another; and Priest Holmes, who set the regular-season rushing touchdown record, rushed for 176 yards, caught 5 passes for 32 yards, and scored twice.
 Kansas City quarterback Trent Green threw for 212 yards and a touchdown while also rushing for 18 yards in his first career postseason game.
 The Chiefs defense failed to stop the Colt's offense.
 Kansas City's defensive coordinator Greg Robinson was asked to resign the following week.
+Chiefs lost and in 2004 missed the playoffs 7-9.